Alex I Askaroff

 The New Domestic Sewing Machine Factory New York with many thanks to Karen Moore for supplying it.
 The factory was so large it was like a small town and carriages were provided to take guests on guided tours.

 In their prime the Domestic Sewing Machine factories were impressive.
 The one above in New York had its own river tributary to bring the wood for the cabinets directly to the cabinet works at the rear of the factory.
 The factories were on five or six floors and the huge chimneys belched out smoke all day from the furnaces below.
 A railway line picked up finished machines as they were transported across America to homes eagerly waiting for this modern miracle.

-But 1890 the Domestic Sewing Machine Company was one of the very oldest American sewing machine companies still booming.
-All the old-boys like Elias Howe, Grover & Baker, Wheeler & Wilson and Isaac Singer were all dead.
-The Domestic Sewing Machine Company was going from strength to strength.
+But 1890 the Domestic Sewing Machine Company was one of the very oldest American sewing machine companies and still booming.
+All the old pioneers like Elias Howe, Grover & Baker, Wheeler & Wilson and Isaac Singer were long gone but the Domestic Sewing Machine Company was going from strength to strength.
 They boasted more silver-plating on their machines than any other sewing machine company and top-quality walnut was used in their cabinets.

 One of their main benefits in Domestic Sewing Machine manufacturing was the elimination of cogs and gears.
 This made the machines light and easy to turn, also very quiet.

 1913 Domestic Sewing Machine Company advert

 The Sears Roebuck & Co sold many of the Domestic machines under their brand name of the Minnesota, even after White's took over the firm in 1924.

 The Minnesota, Franklin and the Domestic VS models are the most common ones to survive from the company.